Use magnetic paint and chalkboard paint on canvas to make a surface with two personalities! This DIY magnetic chalkboard is EASY to do.

 You now have a magnetic chalkboard with two personalities – you can hold notes with the magnets, or you can write on the surface with chalk.
 Pretty cool, huh?
 This DIY magnetic chalkboard idea is great for an organization center, or just to tell your family members that you love them.
 Enjoy!

-Oh, and if you want another idea for a magnetic chalkboard that doesn't use magnetic paint – click here.
+If you want another idea for a magnetic chalkboard that doesn't use magnetic paint – click here.